RealToken-Community/dashboard-v2/README.md

 ## TODO

-- [x] Use Community API to get RealTokens data (and remove public/mock/realt.min.json)
 - [x] Display assets in a table
 - [x] Allow to sort assets
 - [ ] Create Readme